Tirthan Wildlife Sanctuary

 Tirthan Wildlife Sanctuary is a wildlife sanctuary in Himachal Pradesh, India.
 It is situated near the banks of the Tirthan river.
-It has densely forested areas and various varieties of fauna living there.
+It features densely forested areas and hosts a diverse fauna.
+In 2021, it was ranked the Best Managed Protected Area of India as per the Management Effectiveness Evaluation.

 Location

-Tirthan Wildlife Sanctuary is situated in the Kullu district of Himachal Pradesh.
-It covers an area of 6112 ha.
-The sanctuary is connected to the Great Himalayan National Park as well.
-It is located at an altitude of 2,100 m to 4,900 m.
-Tirthan Wildlife Sanctuary can be reached by direct buses and taxis from Shimla and Chandigarh to Kullu.
+Tirthan Wildlife Sanctuary is situated in the Kullu district of Himachal Pradesh and covers an area of 6112 ha.

 Flora and fauna

 Tirthan Wildlife Sanctuary harbours a variety of forested areas such as oak forest, coniferous forest, deodar forest.
 Wildlife includes the snow leopard, musk deer, Himalayan brown bear and Kashmir flying squirrel.
 It also hosts the Himalayan tahr.